Installation

 - Node.js: The project requires Node.js version 12 or higher.
 You can check your version by running

-command-line tool: This is part of the GDAL library and is used to convert GeoJSON files to Shapefiles.
-You can install it via your system's package manager (e.g.,apt-get install gdal-bin
+zipcommand-line tool: Used for packaging the final release files.
+This is typically pre-installed on Linux and macOS.ogr2ogrcommand-line tool: This is part of the GDAL library and is used to convert GeoJSON files to Shapefiles.
+You can install it via your system's package manager (e.g.,apt-get install gdal-binon Debian/Ubuntu,brew install gdalon macOS).

 Setup Steps